buckel-dk/tobias/README.md

 * **Socializing:** Spending time with friends is important to me.
 * **Music:** I'm a fan of music and enjoy attending festivals and concerts.
 * **Outdoor Activities:** I'm passionate about outdoor pursuits, including skiing, off-road adventure biking (MC), and mountain biking.
-* **Hobby Projects:** I love working on personal technical projects, such as building Home Automation systems with Raspberry Pi's and ESP32 microcontrollers, designing and 3D printing solutions to everyday problems, and even building a computer using only logic gates (a breadboard computer).
+* **Hobby Projects:** I love working on personal technical projects, such as:
+  * Building Home Automation systems with Raspberry Pi's and ESP32 microcontrollers
+  * Designing and 3D printing solutions to everyday problems, like: [Unifi Dreammachine vertical mounts](https://cad.onshape.com/documents/52d1ef398ba3a923f68b1b10/w/bee3f246a37cbc0b5f5b16e3/e/3037ec19087f968ab908e7bc)
+  * Building a computer using only logic gates (a breadboard computer) - https://eater.net/8bit/